 - Smoothing Periods (EMAs): The crucial step is the double-smoothing process, which uses two sequential Exponential Moving Averages (EMAs).
 The process begins by applying a long-period EMA (typically 25 periods) to both the PC and the absolute price change.
 The result is then smoothed a second time with a short-period EMA (typically 13 periods).

-This two-step smoothing gives the TSI its characteristic smoothness.
+This two-step smoothing process is what provides the TSI with its characteristic low volatility and smooth visual appearance.

 A Simple Example with a TSI Stock Price